Thursday, September 9th, 2010

 Family records: None known.

 Murphy's Law warns – beware of three or four generations in a row with the same first name for an ancestor.
 This almost never happens.
-Future research could full of surprises.
+Future research could be full of surprises.

 Records for Thomas Wadlow (~1670 - >1736) – 2nd Generation